Eligibility and Election

-- Students major in the liberal arts and sciences.
+- Students must major in the liberal arts and sciences.
 At James Madison University, qualifying majors are Anthropology (BA or BS), Art History (BA), Biology (BA or BS), Biotechnology (BS), Chemistry (BS), Communication Studies (BA or BS), Earth Science (BA), Economics (BA, BS, or BBA), English (BA), Geographic Science (BA or BS), Geology (BA or BS), History (BA), Information Analysis (BS), Integrated Science and Technology (BS), Interdisciplinary Liberal Studies (BS), International Affairs (BA), Justice Studies (BA or BS), Mathematics (BA or BS), Modern Foreign Languages (BA in any languages), Philosophy and Religion (BA), Physics (BA or BS), Political Science (BA), Psychology (BA or BS), Sociology (BA or BS), Statistics (BS), Writing, Rhetoric and Technical Communication (BA or BS).

 - Students must have completed at least 90 hours of study in the liberal arts and sciences.

 - Students must have completed at least 40 credits of work outside his or her major.

 - Juniors must have completed at least one academic term of the junior year of college work with a cumulative GPA of at least 3.75.

 - Seniors must have a cumulative GPA of at least 3.5.